One of the challenges Granite Staters are facing is food insecurity.

 - Nutrition benefits.

-All supplies needed to grow your own microgreens indoors and complete the hands-on activities will be provided as a kit.
-Kits will be mailed to participants beginning January 10, 2022.
+Seeds and instructions to grow your own microgreens indoors and complete the hands-on activities will be provided.
+Supplies will be mailed to participants beginning February 6, 2023.

 - Three types of microgreen seeds